-- (3) The Treasurer may determine an amount to be remitted for a lease variation charge, having regard to any criteria determined under subsection (2) (b). - (4) A determination is a disallowable instrument.

-(5) The commissioner for revenue must remit the amount determined under subsection (3) for the lease variation charge for the chargeable variation.
+- (3) The Treasurer may determine an amount to be remitted for a lease variation charge, having regard to any criteria determined under subsection (2) (b). - (4) A determination is a disallowable instrument. - Note A disallowable instrument must be notified, and presented to the Legislative Assembly, under the Legislation Act. - (5) The commissioner for revenue must remit the amount determined under subsection (3) for the lease variation charge for the chargeable variation.